t4d-gmbh/voter-turnout-in-switzerland/README.md

 Einleitender Satz, worin die Idee besteht....

 ### Topic
-Switzerland consists of 2136 Municipalities as of 1 January 2023.<sup>[[1]](README.md#References)</sup> Federal elections are held every four years.
+Switzerland consists of 2136 Municipalities as of 1 January 2023<sup>[[1]](README.md#References)</sup>, grouped into 26 Cantons.
+Federal elections are held every four years.
 For each election, the voter turnout (Wahlbeteiligung) is recored by the Federal Statistical Office (FSO) for each municipality.
 The voter turnout is the proportion of the population entitled to vote that actually voted.
 Independent of that the Federal Statistical Office regularly collects data on each municipality like population size (residents) or the percentage of foreign nationals in a Municipality.
 In this analysis, we take both datasets, merge them and try to find out if there are relations between the voter turnout and other characteristics of the Municipalities.
 The voter turnout from the Swiss federal election 2023 (National Council) is always considered as the main target variable $`Y`$ or $`Y_1`$.
 We will use the voter turnout from the Swiss federal election 2019 as a comparison value $`Y_2`$.
 The other variables are considered as the input $`X_1, X_2, X_3...
 X_i`$.

 In some sources, the Municipalities are called communes.